yehia67/documentation/dev-essentials/0.1/concepts/bundles-and-transactions.md

 * Depth
 * Minimum weight magnitude

 The depth affects how far back in the Tangle the node starts the [tip selection algorithm](../concepts/the-tangle.md#tip-selection).
-Nodes use this algorithm to find two existing tail transactions in the Tangle that a new transaction can reference in the `branchTransaction` and `trunkTransaction` fields.
+Nodes use this algorithm to find two existing tail transactions on the Tangle that a new transaction can reference in the `branchTransaction` and `trunkTransaction` fields.

 :::info:
 The greater the depth, the farther back in the Tangle the node starts, so a greater depth makes tip selection take longer and makes the node use more computational power.